-Grant Award Period: This grant award period covers October 1, 2023 through September 30, 2024.
+Grant Award Period: This grant award period covers October 1, 2024 through September 30, 2025.
 Applicants are applying for twelve months of funding through this RFA.
 CJCC administers competitive funding over a three-year cycle when possible.
+This grant period is the second award year of the three-year cycle.
 Awarded organizations will be eligible for continuation funding through September 2026.